Disperse flows throughout a network based on a input vectors of

 origin points and associated densities.
 Dispersal is implemented as an

-exponential decay, controlled by a parameter, k
+exponential decay, controlled by a parameter, k, so that flows decay with

-is distance.
+exp(-d / k), where d is distance.
 The algorithm allows for efficient

 fitting of multiple dispersal models for different coefficients to be fitted